Jesus0342/CS1D-Project-2/README.md

 9. Identify all the data structures used.
 10. Submit your coding standards and team rules.
 11. Each team must use a version control system, graphical user interface tool, automated documentation tool, and an Agile management tool.
 (GITHUB, DOXYGEN, WAFFIO.IO, QT, etc.)
-12. All artifacts are due on December 5th.

 Schedule: